For best experience we use GDPR compliant cookies, but we do not store any personal data – find out more

 Somali Hayaan project

-Our Hayan project is the only specific mental health Somalia project and we are committed to supporting the Somali community in Harrow and surrounding areas.
+Our Hayan project is the only specific mental health Somalia project in Somalia, and we are committed to supporting the Somali community in Harrow and the surrounding areas.
 People from the Somali community experience disproportionate mental ill-health, stigma and exclusion.
 We aim to break down these barriers.

 The Hayaan Project aims to